 The massive shift from desktops to mobile devices in recent years has forced retailers to develop e-commerce apps with built-in payment gateways.

 Payment gateways — what are they?

 Simply put, a payment gateway is a service that makes any financial transaction possible by transferring data between a device and an acquiring financial institution (usually a bank).

 Payment gateways are important for apps designed for e-commerce, hotel reservation, flight booking, grocery shopping, etc.

 The gateways they use offer customers exciting buying experience without the distraction of the shopping itself.

-Some of them have even developed their own payment gateways — high quality and reliability.
+Some of them have even developed their own payment gateways — high quality and reliable.

 How do app payment gateways work?

 - users add products they want to buy to the shopping cart while browsing a website — the cart links to with a payment gateway;